 The group and company review and tests the carrying value of assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
 Assets are grouped at the lowest level for which identifiable cash flows are largely independent of cash flows of other assets and liabilities.
 If there are indications that impairment may have occurred, estimates are prepared of expected future cash flows for each group of assets.
-Expected future cash flows used to determine the value in use in of goodwill and tangible assets are inherently uncertain and could materially change over time.
+Expected future cash flows used to determine the value in use of goodwill and tangible assets are inherently uncertain and could materially change over time.

 The assumptions underpinning the value-in-use calculations used to evaluate the supportability of goodwill and intangible assets were adjusted to reflect reasonable estimates of the impact of Covid-19 and the increased risks associated with the estimated cash flows.
-Whilst there is no impairment in relation to any of the cash-generating units on 31 October 2020, there is an increased level of uncertainty around key assumptions in the current environment.
+There is an increased level of uncertainty around key assumptions in the current environment.
 This has the potential to impact the value-in-use assessment moving forward and potentially the carrying value of the respective intangible assets and goodwill.
 Refer to note 5 and 6 for further details on goodwill and intangible assets.